Scotland’s largest teaching union accepts pay deal to end strikes

 It had also planned a 20-day campaign of rolling strikes in every part of Scotland.

-The pay dispute between councils and the teaching unions had become bitterly contested, with the first walk out taking place last November.
+The pay dispute between the councils and the teaching unions had become bitterly contested, with the first walkout taking place last November.

-Ms Somerville labelled the latest deal a “historic offer” which she said would see teacher pay “increase by 33% from January 2018 to January 2024”.
+Ms Bradley said it was “deeply regrettable that it took a sustained industrial dispute and the first programme of national strike action on pay by teachers in 40 years” for a deal to have been reached.

-She said when the offer was tabled last week: “We have looked for compromise and we have arrived at a deal that is fair, affordable and sustainable for everyone involved.
-The Scottish Government is supporting this deal with total funding of over £320 million across this year and next.”
+Scottish Conservative education spokesman Stephen Kerr said: “Pupils, parents and teachers will be breathing a sigh of relief this deeply damaging dispute finally looks like it is over.